 MALS students take four classes within the program — Seminar in Interdisciplinary Studies, two core courses in their chosen concentration, and the thesis/capstone project — and choose their remaining electives from among courses offered across the doctoral and certificate programs in the Social Sciences and Humanities at The Graduate Center.

 This master's degree program requires the following coursework for a total of 30 credits:

-- A required introductory course [MALS 70000: Introduction to Graduate Liberal Studies]
+- A required introductory course [MALS 70000: Seminar in Interdisciplinary Studies] (3 credits)

 - 18 credits from courses of the student's choice that are relevant to the student’s concentration or studies